dbpina/keras-prov/README.md

 ```

-The use of KerasProv depends on the initialization of DfAnalyzer and the database used.
+The use of Keras-Prov depends on the initialization of DfAnalyzer and the database used.
 To do this, run the following commands:

 ```